How To Return to Swimming

 Where to Start

-The best place to re-start your swimming is in a pool.
-It's a more controlled environment (versus open water), and you're less likely to get injured by over-doing it.
-However, if open water is your only option, that's fine too.
-Just be aware that swimming in a wetsuit can place more strain on your shoulders.
+The best place to restart your swimming is in a pool.
+It offers a more controlled environment (compared to open water), and you're less likely to get injured by overexerting.
+However, if open water is your only choice, that's okay too.
+Just be aware that swimming in a wetsuit can put extra strain on your shoulders.
+Your first swim after a break should be about 30 minutes at an easy pace (or less if in open water).
+Keep your swims low-intensity and focus on technique.

 How to Progress

-After your first swim session, if your arms, back and shoulders feel fine, you can continue to train 2 or 3 times per week.
-From there, you can also add 5-minutes per week to your workouts.
+After your first swim session, if your arms, back, and shoulders feel fine, you can continue to train 2 or 3 times per week.
+From there, you can also add 5 minutes per week to your workouts.

-Also, perform gentle shoulder stretches after your swims to reduce muscle-shortening, which can lead to shoulder impingement.
+Also, perform gentle shoulder stretches after your swims to reduce muscle shortening, which can lead to shoulder impingement.

 Returning to Normal Training

-Once you start including harder efforts, you may find your heart-rate is higher than you remember.
+Once you start including harder efforts, you may find your heart rate is higher than you remember.
 That's normal, so don't worry.
 You'll soon get your fitness back.

-Either way, the main thing is to be patient when you return to swimming - and do it in the right way.
+Either way, the main thing is to be patient when you return to swimming - and do it the right way.

 Copyright MyProCoach™ Ltd © April 2021.
 All rights reserved.